ziord/web2pdf/README.md

 # web2pdf

-A simple "pluggable" utitility tool for converting web pages to pdf files, written in Python
+A "pluggable" utitility tool for converting web pages to pdf files, written in Python

 ## Usage